Shipeasy

 c := shipeasy.NewClient(shipeasy.User{"anonymous_id": anonID}) // bind once

-No-op in local mode (test/offline) or when the user isn't enrolled.
+No-op in local mode (test/offline) or when the unit isn't enrolled.

 Private attributes